Axelrod-Python/Axelrod/docs/how-to/use_custom_matches.rst

     ...     def final_score_per_turn(self):
     ...         return 2, 2

-We can now create a Moran process like we normally would and pass our custom :code:`MassBaseMatch` to the moran process with the :code:`match_class` keyword argument::
+We then create a Moran process with the custom match class by passing our custom :code:`MassBaseMatch` to the Moran process with the :code:`match_class` keyword argument::

     >>> players = [axl.Cooperator(), axl.Defector(), axl.TitForTat(), axl.Grudger()]